houseofstake/proposals/README.md

 # proposals
 Official repository for House of Stake proposals

-Please see [HSP-001](HSPs/hsp-001.md) for proposal types, process flow, and required sections.
+Please see [HSP-001](HSPs/hsp-001.md) for proposal template, types, process flow, and required sections.

 Note: We recommend posting and discussing proposals on the [NEAR Governance Forum](https://gov.near.org/), but final proposals should be added here before being voted on.
 This repository serves as the single source of truth for HoS Proposals.